 - encourage the development of strategic partnerships and collaborations across research fields, methodologies and geographies.

-Developed by the London International Development Centre Migration Leadership Team and funded by the Arts and Humanities Council and the Economic and Social Research Council, this tool was commissioned to develop a shared interdisciplinary and participatory strategic agenda for identifying and supporting migration research.
+The tool was developed by the London International Development Centre Migration Leadership Team and funded by the Arts and Humanities Research Council and the Economic and Social Research Council.
+It was commissioned to develop a shared interdisciplinary and participatory strategic agenda for identifying and supporting migration research.

 Geographic mapping shows the distribution of projects across the world and a catalogue of themes and subthemes such as forced displacement, environment, health and economy show the allocation of funding based on the project abstracts in Gateway to Research.
 You can also filter projects by discipline.